Autonomous driving’s godfather and tech investors say the world is ready for flying cars

 “I do want to highlight that there’s going to be huge disruption within the transportation ecosystem in China,” Lee said.
 “Cars going from diesel to electric.
 China has about 200 million install base of car ownership.
 In 2016, only 1 million cars are electric.
 The Chinese government hopes to install 5 million parking lots that are electric… Even the Chinese OEMs are buying into flying taxis.”

 Jurvetson, too, is seeing a lot of activity in the area — and he said he has looked at around 12 flying car startups in the U.S. and Europe.
 Jurvetson said the tech is all there thanks to electric drivetrains and autonomous flying technology, though companies are going to face a lot of regulatory hoops.
-That’s why he can’t give a specific time frame today, though Thrun seems to think it’s coming sooner than we’ll think.
+That’s why he can’t give a specific time frame today, though Thrun seems to think it’s coming sooner than we think.

 “They’re kind of like autonomous cars, you get a peek of the future,” Jurvetson said.
 “You’re like, this is the future, but you have to really experience it to believe it.
 It feels like an inevitability.
 The problem I have in making any statement of when is the regulatory environment is completely unclear… The FAA has been cautious throughout.”

 Around five years ago, flying cars might have seemed like a crazy concept.
-Now today, Udacity has a class in flying cars.
+Now Udacity has a class in flying cars.
 Google co-founder Larry Page backed a flying car startup.
 Lee suggested that flying cars are, indeed, the real deal.
 Jurvetson may be taking joy rides in flying cars.
-Thrun seems to think that we are inches from flying cars.
+Thrun seems to think we are inches from flying cars.
 And while we live in a Silicon Valley bubble that dreams big and is sometimes pretty navel-gazing, given the pace of change in artificial intelligence and autonomous driving, there may be something there.

 “There’s no reason to be stuck in traffic anymore when we can fly,” Thrun said.
 “With a flying vehicle, I would make it from Palo Alto to San Francisco in 10 minutes and pay 50 cents in electricity costs.
-People say it’s a decade [away], it’s 2 years away honestly.
+People say it’s a decade [away], it’s two years away honestly.
 There’s no technical reason it can’t be done, it’s much more a societal reason.”

 0